-- 721.1.
+- 722.1.
 The monarch is a designation a player can have.
-There is no monarch in a game until an effect instructs a player to become the monarch. - 721.2.
+There is no monarch in a game until an effect instructs a player to become the monarch. - 722.2.
 There are two inherent triggered abilities associated with being the monarch.
 These triggered abilities have no source and are controlled by the player who was the monarch at the time the abilities triggered.
 This is an exception to rule 113.8.
-The full texts of these abilities are "At the beginning of the monarch's end step, that player draws a card" and "Whenever a creature deals combat damage to the monarch, its controller becomes the monarch." - 721.3.
+The full texts of these abilities are "At the beginning of the monarch's end step, that player draws a card" and "Whenever a creature deals combat damage to the monarch, its controller becomes the monarch." - 722.3.
 Only one player can be the monarch at a time.
-As a player becomes the monarch, the current monarch ceases to be the monarch. - 721.4.
+As a player becomes the monarch, the current monarch ceases to be the monarch. - 722.4.
 If the monarch leaves the game, the active player becomes the monarch at the same time as that player leaves the game.
 If the active player is leaving the game or if there is no active player, the next player in turn order becomes the monarch.
-If no player still in the game can become the monarch, the game continues with no monarch.
+If no player still in the game can become the monarch, the game continues with no monarch. - 722.5.
+If the result of a continuous effect generated by a static ability is determined based on who is currently the monarch, but there is no monarch in the game as that effect begins to apply, that effect does nothing until a player becomes the monarch.
+See rule 613, "Continuous Effects."

-722. The Initiative
+723. The Initiative

-- 722.1.
+- 723.1.
 The initiative is a designation a player can have.
 There is no initiative in a game until an effect instructs a player to take the initiative.
-A player who currently has the initiative designation is said to have the initiative. - 722.2.
+A player who currently has the initiative designation is said to have the initiative. - 723.2.
 There are three inherent triggered abilities associated with having the initiative.
 These triggered abilities have no source and are controlled by the player who had the initiative at the time the abilities triggered.
 This is an exception to rule 113.8.
 The full text of these abilities are "At the beginning of the upkeep of the player who has the initiative, that player ventures into Undercity," "Whenever one or more creatures a player controls deal combat damage to the player who has the initiative, the controller of those creatures takes the initiative," and "Whenever a player takes the initiative, that player ventures into Undercity."
-See rule 701.46, "Venture into the Dungeon." - 722.3.
+See rule 701.46, "Venture into the Dungeon." - 723.3.
 Only one player can have the initiative at a time.
-As a player takes the initiative, the player who currently has the initiative ceases to have it. - 722.4.
+As a player takes the initiative, the player who currently has the initiative ceases to have it. - 723.4.
 If the player who has the initiative leaves the game, the active player takes the initiative at the same time that player leaves the game.
-If the active player is leaving the game or if there is no active player, the next player in turn order takes the initiative. - 722.5.
-If the player who currently has the initiative is instructed to take the initiative, this causes the last triggered ability in 722.2 to trigger but does not create a second initiative designation.
+If the active player is leaving the game or if there is no active player, the next player in turn order takes the initiative. - 723.5.
+If the player who currently has the initiative is instructed to take the initiative, this causes the last triggered ability in 723.2 to trigger but does not create a second initiative designation.

-723. Restarting the Game
+724. Restarting the Game